Frank Ocean Demands That Travis Scott Remove His Vocals From ‘Astroworld’

 While the biggest story in the rap world this week has been Drake and Meek Mill squashing their beef, fans have little to worry about if they are concerned the genre is getting a little too peaceful.
-The latest feud involves Frank Ocean and Travis Scott over vocals from Scott’s number one album Astroworld, according to reports from TMZ.
+The latest feud involves Frank Ocean and Travis Scott over vocals from Scott’s No. 1 album Astroworld, according to reports from TMZ.

 TMZ says that a source revealed to them that the pair has been feuding for weeks, starting in the run-up to the release of Scott’s album back in August.
 Ocean is featured on Astroworld, collaborating with Scott on the song “Carousel.”